UiL-OTS-labs/jspsych-vislexdec-vp-vm/README.md

 	//(...)
 ```
 # Getting started
-People _affiliated to our lab__ can use the information [from our lab webiste](https://uilots-labs.wp.hum.uu.nl/experiments/overview/) and expand the "Online experiments using jsPsych" section for details.
+People _affiliated with our lab_ can use the information [from our lab webiste](https://uilots-labs.wp.hum.uu.nl/experiments/overview/) and expand the "Online experiments using jsPsych" section for details.
 Please follow [this how-to](https://uilots-labs.wp.hum.uu.nl/how-to/online-experimenting/).

 ### Make your experiment ready for use with the data server